-NEW YORK, Sept.
-29, 2011 /PRNewswire/ -- The benchmark conforming 30-year fixed mortgage rate inched higher to 4.30 percent, according to Bankrate.com's weekly national survey.
-The average 30-year fixed mortgage has an average of 0.37 discount and origination points.
+NEW YORK, April 7, 2011 /PRNewswire/ -- Mortgage rates continued to rise this week, with the benchmark conforming 30-year fixed mortgage rate rising to 5.08 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.41 discount and origination points.

-The average 15-year fixed mortgage bounced back to 3.47 percent while the larger jumbo 30-year fixed rate climbed to 4.87 percent.
-Adjustable rate mortgages were mostly higher, with the average 5-year ARM rising to 3.13 percent and the 7-year ARM jumping to 3.33 percent.
+The average 15-year fixed mortgage inched to 4.27 percent, and the larger jumbo 30-year fixed rate moved up to 5.57 percent.
+Adjustable rate mortgages were slightly lower this week with the average 5-year ARM slipping to 3.87 percent and the 7-year ARM dropping to 4.21 percent.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in the top 10 markets.

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-There is no clear consensus this week, with 40 percent of the panelists predicting mortgage rates will rise.
-One-third, 33 percent, expect mortgage rates to remain more or less unchanged, and the remaining 27 percent forecast a decline in mortgage rates over the upcoming week.
+More than half of the panelists, 56 percent, predict rates to increase further.
+Of the remaining panelists, 38 percent think that rates will remain more or less unchanged and the remaining 6 percent forecast a decline in mortgage rates over the next seven days.